-I offer tailor-made one-to-one sessions for personal development in the work place which include assertiveness skills, dealing with criticism, negotiating and resolving grievances, dealing with difficult people, time management, goal planning and any other issue that might be impacting on your career progression.
+I offer tailor-made one-to-one sessions for personal and professional development in the work place which include assertiveness skills, dealing with criticism, negotiating and resolving grievances, dealing with difficult people, time management, goal planning and any other issue that might be impacting on your career progression.

 WHAT TO DO NEXT